tqi2/CNNs-Dog-Image-Classification/README.md

 # Deliverable
 Check the *dog_app.ipynb* for model with detail in code.

-Check *myphotos* for the photos I tried with my app.
+Check *myphoto* for the photos I tried with my app.